 Section 75 doesn't apply to purchases under £100, but there's still an option which can help.
 It's not a legal protection but it's a good secondary back-up.

-Spend on Visa, Mastercard and Amex credit cards (under £100) and most debit and charge cards (any amount) and if the goods don't appear within 120 days, you can ask your bank to reclaim the cash from the seller's bank.
+Spend on Visa, Mastercard and Amex credit cards (under £100) and most debit and charge cards (any amount) and if the goods don't appear within 120 days, or are faulty, you can ask your bank whether they can reclaim the cash from the seller's bank.

 Tips for buying abroad

 If you're clicking for bargains from abroad, scour delivery times and costs.
-An easy rule of thumb is that the charges for delivery, customs and VAT can add around 30% to the list price, so unless it's over 30% cheaper it may be best to stick with the UK.
-Read the Cheapest Online Shopping article for ways to find the cheap goods in the UK.
+An easy rule of thumb is that the charges for delivery, customs and VAT can add about 30% to the list price, so unless it's over 30% cheaper it may be best to stick with the UK.
+Read the Cheapest UK Online Shopping article for a full how-to.

 Know when you have cancellation rights

 Buy in a store and you're unlikely to have cancellation rights.
-But many people are surprised to learn you've more rights buying online from an EU-based business (or by telephone/catalogue) due to the Distance Selling Regulations, and from home, due to the Doorstep Selling Regulations.
+But many people are surprised to learn you've more rights buying at home, online or by telephone/catalogue from an EU-based business.

 What happens if a company goes bust?